sclipman/gfa2network/README.md

 ```

 Pass `directed=False` for an undirected graph or specify a `weight_tag`
 to use numeric edge weights.
+The module also exposes a helper
+`convert_format` to turn the returned COO matrix into CSR/CSC/DOK formats.

 ## Dependencies